nylas/nylas-mail/README.md

 # Nylas Mail - the open-source, extensible mail client
 ![N1 Screenshot](https://github.com/nylas/nylas-mail/raw/master/screenshot/hero_graphic_mac%402x.png)

-**Nylas Mail is an open-source mail client built on the modern web with [Electron](https://github.com/atom/electron), [React](https://facebook.github.io/react/), and [Flux](https://facebook.github.io/flux/).** It was designed to be easy to extend, and many third-party plugins are available that add functionality to the client.
+**Nylas Mail was an open-source mail client built on the modern web with [Electron](https://github.com/atom/electron), [React](https://facebook.github.io/react/), and [Flux](https://facebook.github.io/flux/).** It was designed to be easy to extend, and many third-party plugins are available that add functionality to the client.

 **⚠️ Nylas Mail was initially released and open-sourced in early 2015 and was maintained by Nylas until Spring 2017.** While Nylas no longer supports Nylas Mail, you can download the latest release or build it from source.
 There are also **[several forks](#forks)** that are being actively developed and maintained.